There are 21 useful tools every engineer needs to have to optimize their work. Even more, to maximize their success.

 Purchase a trustworthy, durable, and high-powered rechargeable flashlight.
 Also, smaller is better as long as you don’t compromise on the power output.

-I crawl into many dark corners to inspect various things.
-So, a powerful small flashlight is always handy.
-But again, be sure it’s durable as I’ve dropped my flashlight many times.
+I crawl into many dark corners for inspections.
+A powerful small flashlight is always handy.

 #4 A second monitor